david-soto-m/focus-ami/README.md

     focus-ami [OPTIONS]

 OPTIONS:
-    -a, --anotate            Annotator mode, a guide to find processes names --anotate-no-user    Annotator mode, a guide to find processes names, without filtering for
+-a, --annotate            Annotator mode, a guide to find processes names
+    --annotate-no-user    Annotator mode, a guide to find processes names, without filtering for user
-                             user
 -c, --config <CONFIG>     Use the configuration from <CONFIG>. <CONFIG> is a path starting from
-                             your current working directory
-    -h, --help               Print help information
+                          your current working directory -h, --help                Print help information
 -s, --silent              Disallow interactions during the focus period -V, --version             Print version information

 ```